Dr. Doofenshmirtz: Role in Phineas and Ferb

 Despite nearly failing in almost all of his schemes, there are a few times when Doofenshmirtz actually succeeds.
 For example, in the made-for-TV film Across the 2nd Dimension, when he built an Other-Dimension-Inator that involves traveling to alternate dimensions; this is done with help from Phineas and Ferb, much to Perry's distress.
 A more intelligent and successful version of Dr. Doofenshmirtz (from an alternate reality) appears as the film's main antagonist, with the regular Dr. Doofenshmirtz serving as a supporting character.
-In the 2014 special "Phineas and Ferb Save Summer", when Doofenshmirtz builds an -inator that uses the mass of the planet Jupiter to move the Earth away from the Sun into an early autumn.
+In the 2014 special "Phineas and Ferb Save Summer", Doofenshmirtz builds an -inator that uses the mass of the planet Jupiter to move the Earth away from the Sun into an early autumn.
 Despite being beaten by Perry with a mop, Doofenshmirtz manages to succeed in moving the Earth anyway, much to Perry's dismay.
 It also may have allowed him to briefly take over the Tri-State Area, as the change in weather caused civil unrest and allowed Doofenshmirtz and his fellow villains to take over City Hall.

 In the fourth season finale "Last Day of Summer", Doofenshmirtz built an -inator that involves building a Tri-Governor's Mansion in Danville so that he can be elected as the first Tri-Governor of the Tri-State Area.
 Through a series of time loops (caused by his Do-Over-Inator, which was activated by Candace), Doofenshmirtz anticipates Perry's every move and defeats him in a series of traps before proceeding with his scheme, which became a complete success.
 He even took the opportunity to write up a law forbidding Perry and his agents from thwarting him until his term is over, which left Perry very depressed and admitting defeat.
-Despite succeeding in his lifelong goal, Doofenshmirtz learns that Vanessa wants to have an internship at O.W.C.A. and that his job as Tri-Governor is preventing her from joining the internship, leaving her depressed as well.
+Despite succeeding in his lifelong goal, Doofenshmirtz learns that Vanessa wants to have an internship at O.W.C.A. (“Organization Without a Cool Acronym” which fights evil in the tri-state area) and that his job as Tri-Governor is preventing her from joining the internship, leaving her depressed as well.
 Deciding that her happiness is more important than his evil ways, Doofenshmirtz decides to give them up, change for the better and allow Vanessa to have the internship.
 Following this, Doofenshmirtz also becomes a member of O.W.C.A.
-Though he later on becomes evil again the following summer in the fifth season premiere "Summer Block Buster".
+Though despite all of this he later on somehow becomes evil again the following summer in the fifth/revival season premiere "Summer Block Buster".